-- Fraud: Fraud occurs when a partner or entity deliberately presents facts in which they know to be false in order to deceive other parties involved.
+- Fraud: Fraud occurs when a partner or entity deliberately presents facts that they know to be false in order to deceive other parties involved.
 When a party enters into an agreement as a result of material facts that were falsely represented, the latter may be liable for any and all damages suffered by the former.

 - Embezzlement: Embezzlement is the act of wrongfully appropriating funds that have been entrusted into that person’s care, but which are owned by the business or someone else.
 Embezzlement is a specific type of fraud, which is defined as “knowing misrepresentation of the truth or concealment of a material fact”.
-An example of embezzlement that could occur from a business partner is manipulating accounting records to hide theft of funds.
+An example of embezzlement that could occur from a business partner is manipulating accounting records to hide the theft of funds.

-- Breach of fiduciary duty: Within the scope of the relationship, business Partners are under a duty to act for the benefit of one another.
+- Breach of fiduciary duty: Within the scope of the relationship, business partners are under a duty to act for the benefit of one another.
 Since business partners are considered fiduciaries, a breach of fiduciary duty is when a fiduciary abuses or falls below the standard imposed on them when they are acting from a position of trust.
 For example, taking money from an account that belongs to the business for personal or other use is both outside the scope of the relationship and against the interests of the business.

-At Hendershot, Cannon & Hisey, P.C., our legal team has exceptional credentials and an impressive track record of success in litigation over intellectual property infringement, trade secret violations, non-compete agreements, breach of fiduciary duty claims, fraud and misrepresentation and other related shareholder and partnership disputes.
+At Hendershot Cowart P.C., our legal team has exceptional credentials and an impressive track record of success in litigation over breach of fiduciary duty claims, fraud and misrepresentation, intellectual property infringement, trade secret violations, non-compete agreement violations, and other related shareholder and partnership disputes.